-History Resource Room:
+History Resource Room

-Several professional periodicals and encyclopedias that serve the philosophical discipline are available for student browsing in the History Resource Room (HH 300).
+Several professional periodicals that serve the historical discipline are available for student browsing in the History Resource Room (HH 300).
 Students majoring or minoring in history are encouraged to use this room for private study and quiet conversation.